TurBoss/TurBoLink/README.md

 Obtain the source code using git.

-Build run make in the root directory of the project
+Run make in the root directory of the project

 ```